 This post continues a series that began as questions about lexical and grammatical topics asked on Facebook on the Nerdy Language Majors FB Group.
 This particular topic grew substantially longer than I intended so now I am splitting it out into a few posts.
-Additionally, be aware that the topic in question, the meaning of σκύβαλον, is a relatively crude one and the citations and quotes that I will be presenting in this post and in the ones that follow are at times vulgar/explicit.

 When Paul uses the word σκύβαλον in Philippians 3:8, is it an obscenity/taboo word?
 It is sort of an odd question and one that makes many uncomfortable.
 Other readers might find the possibility more appealing, even to the extent that they simply assume its true because they want it to be.
 The fact that σκύβαλον can be glossed ‘dung’ likely encourages some to want to extend it a little further and gloss it as an English obscenity.

 - ἡγοῦμαι πάντα ζημίαν εἶναι διὰ τὸ ὑπερέχον τῆς γνώσεως Χριστοῦ Ἰησοῦ τοῦ κυρίου μου διʼ ὃν τὰ πάντα ἐζημιώθην, καὶ ἡγοῦμαι σκύβαλα ἵνα Χριστὸν κερδήσω